radio

 • radio waves move at the speed of light (vroom)

-• watts is a rate (julues per second)
+• watts is a rate (julues per second). watts represents power.

 • FCC has radio-frequency exposure regulations